 6. Singing – Once upon a time, I was a music major.
 Upon realizing that studying theory was making me hate music, and the fact that I would never be able to pass a piano proficiency test, I decided to change my major and only sing for personal growth and fulfillment.
 To that end, I joined Symphony Tacoma Voices in 2001.
 It’s not just about singing but learning, growing, expanding my classical repertoire and getting to know some of the best people on the planet.
 It’s like a free weekly group therapy session for two hours, and I look forward to Monday nights!

-7. Knitting – Over the past 18 months, I have needed something portable to do that would help soothe some of the anxiety and stress I was experiencing while satiating the need to create something tangible.
+7. Knitting – Since I went back to school in 2012, I needed something portable to do that would help soothe some of the anxiety and stress I was experiencing while satiating the need to create something tangible.
 I find I like simple projects, using the smaller yarns, and sequins…we can’t forget the sequins.
 Silly me forgets to take photos of finished projects, but I’ll do better in the future.

 There’s more, so much more, but I’ll have to add it at another time.